WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 ## Introduction

-A key motivation for Interface Types is the semantic gap between the expressivitiy of core WebAssembly and the needs of API designers and application authors.
+A key problem addressed by Interface Types is the semantic gap between the expressivitiy of core WebAssembly and the needs of API designers and application authors.
 Part of this gap is represented by the difference between the type system of core WebAssembly and the needs of a typical programmer.

-As an example of this, core WebAssembly has no intrinsic type corresponding to `string`; even though this is arguably the most important type in many if not most applications.
+As an example of this, core WebAssembly has no intrinsic type corresponding to `string`; even though this is an extremely popular type that is critical for many if not most applications.

 Note that this is not an oversight.
 Neither the MVP of WebAssembly nor the vision implied by the [GC proposal][GC] have `string` as an intrinsic type.

+One of the goals of this proposal is to facilitate interoperability, in part by defining a type system for WebAssembly that better meets the needs of API designers.

+In particular,

+>Interface Types are intended to enable WebAssembly modules to interoperate
+>across ownership boundaries.

-A core part of this proposal is the design of an IDL (Interface Definition Language); one goal of which is to address this semantic gap.
-However, in designing an IDL there remain several questions, which this note aims to
+The enriched type system that is defined by the Interface Types proposal has some of the hallmarks of an IDL (Interface Definition Language).
+However, there remain several questions, which this note aims to address:
-address:

-* What are the design considerations that lie behind the specification of the Interface Types IDL?
+* What are the design considerations that lie behind the specification of the Interface Types language of types?
-* Why design a new IDL, why not select one of the available IDLs?
 * Why not WebIDL?
 * Are we intending to support interoperability between different programming languages?
-* Given the importance of the web platform, what is the relationship between the Interface Types IDL and WebIDL?
+* Given the importance of the web platform, what is the relationship between the Interface Types and WebIDL?

-## Intended Scope of Interface Types

-As noted in the [Explainer], there are three primary motivations for the Interface Types proposal: optimizing calls to Web APIs, enabling various forms of module linking and supporting the wider API ecosystem by enabling third party APIs (such as WASI) to be expressed in an interoperable way.

-These might be summarized as

->Interface Types are intended to enable WebAssembly modules to interoperate
->across ownership boundaries.

-The different scenarios outlined are simply different cases where ownership boundaries are involved.

-### Ownership Boundaries
+### Supporting Interoperability Across Ownership Boundaries

+Interoperating across ownership boundaries has different expectations than when within a shared domain.
+In particular, there more limited expectations for sharing, architecture, and trust.

 The term 'ownership boundary' bears further explanation.
 Informally, we can say that we are crossing an ownership boundary when, for example, my code is calling your code and I want to limit the extent that I have to trust you.

-More formally, a function call crosses an ownership boundary when it is important that the only information communicated to the function involves data that is explicitly passed as arguments to the call, and that there is no possibility that the callee can side-effect the caller's state (by, for example, overwriting areas of linear memory).
-Nor can the caller side-effect the callee's state other than by invoking one of the callee's publicly exported APIs.

->Note that the 'other' aspects of ownership -- such as who is responsible for
->the code -- are also important but beyond the scope of this note.

-This limiting of trust is a vital enabler for the API ecosystem: if functionalities can be published and consumed with limited trust it makes it more likely that those same functionalities will be published and consumed.

-It is a goal of the Interface Types proposal that this limited trust can be supported by proving that an imported module cannot side-effect the importing module (and vice versa).
-This proof taking the form of a simple validation step performed during module instantiation.
+By restricting the intended scope to interoperability across ownership boundaries the design of Interface Types can sidestep the issues that cause stumbling blocks for the general inter-language interopability.

 ### Interoperability via Function Calls

-Interoperability between different systems is a hallmark of many if not most modern applications.
+Interoperability between different systems is arguably a requirement of all modern applications.
 However, one of the differentiating aspects of interoperability as it applies to WebAssembly is the role of the function call.
 Unlike interoperability expressed at the level of web services (say),